2023 Lower Austrian state election: Aftermath

 On 14 February 2023, the ÖVP started in-depth coalition talks with the SPÖ.

 On 9 March 2023, coalition talks between ÖVP and SPÖ were abruptly ended by the ÖVP after "unbridgeable differences", as well as "demands from the SPÖ that couldn't be agreed on".
 The new SPÖ-leader Sven Hergovich said "he would rather chop off his hand, than give in to the ÖVP".
 The SPÖ's demands included the introduction of all-day kindergarten care in Lower Austria, a statewide "job guarantee" for long-term unemployed, more heating benefits for poor people, better financial assistance for family members who perform long-term care for their ill/old family members and more investments into rural areas.
 The ÖVP said these demands would hurt the competitiveness of Lower Austria.
 The ÖVP will start in-depth talks with the FPÖ now about a possible coalition.

 On 17 March, the new ÖVP-FPÖ coalition in the Lower Austrian state parliament (Landtag) was officially presented.

+On 23 March, the new ÖVP-FPÖ coalition, the new ÖVP-FPÖ-SPÖ government and Governor Johanna Mikl-Leitner were officially elected by the new Landtag.
+The FPÖ cast invalid votes in the election of Mikl-Leitner as Governor, despite entering a coalition with her ÖVP, honoring their campaign pledge not to re-elect her.
+SPÖ, Greens and NEOS voted against her.
+She received 24 of the 41 valid votes, out of 56 total members in the Landtag, the lowest number of votes for any Governor of Lower Austria.
+It was also the first time a Lower Austrian Governor was elected by a minority of the total members in the Landtag.